geo200cn/geo200cn.github.io/hw_guidelines.md

 ##**Creating and saving an R Markdown document**
 \

 To create a new `.Rmd` file in RStudio, select File -> New File -> R Markdown.
 A window should pop up.
 Type in "Assignment 1" next to *Title* and your name next to *Author*.
 Leave everything else alone and click OK.
-A new window in the top left of your RStudio console should pop up.
-This is the mystery fourth window I was referring to in the [Getting Started]() guide.
+A new window in the top left of your RStudio console should pop up containing your new R Markdown file.

 <br>